The Voice of The Body

 I host community events, women’s circles, art sharing spaces, writing workshops and retreats.
 I also offer a 6-week trauma-informed yoga program that can be taken one-on-one, in a small group, or implemented into organizations, schools and facilities.

-When I started practicing at Yoga Soup in Santa Barbara, I truly felt welcome to explore my own practice within the class setting.
-It was freeing to realize I didn’t have to do every single thing the teacher said – that I didn’t have to push through any glimmer of pain – I could simply exist, breathe, and that was perfectly enough.
+At Yoga Soup in Santa Barbara, I truly felt welcome to explore my own practice within the class setting.
+I realized that I didn’t have to push myself or strive to achieve anything – I could simply exist, breathe, and that was perfectly enough.

-I hope that in my offerings, participants may feel that they can simply exist, breathe, and that is perfectly enough – that they are perfect as they are.
-There’s nothing to fix.
+I hope that my offerings can be a space where participants may notice this too; that they can simply exist, breathe, and that is perfectly enough.